-The Company has financed its operations since inception primarily through public and private sales of its equity securities, which, from inception through September 30, 1997, have totaled approximately \$57,942,000, and, to a lesser degree, through grant funding, payments received under research agreements and collaborations, interest earned on cash, cash equivalents, and short-term investments, and funding under equipment leasing agreements.
+The Company has financed its operations since inception primarily through public and private sales of its equity securities, which, from inception through June 30, 1997, have totaled approximately \$57,906,000, and, to a lesser degree, through grant funding, payments received under research agreements and collaborations, interest earned on cash, cash equivalents, and short-term investments, and funding under equipment leasing agreements.

 These financing sources have historically allowed the Company to maintain adequate levels of cash and other liquid investments.
 Under the Company's primary equipment leasing agreement, the lessor is granted a security interest in all of the Company's property and assets.

 The Company's combined cash, cash equivalents and short-term investments totaled \$17,007,000 at June 30, 1997, an increase of \$6,040,000 from June 30, 1996.
 The primary uses of cash, cash equivalents and short-term investments during the year ended June 30, 1997 included \$13,214,000 to finance the Company's operations and working capital requirements, \$424,000 in capital equipment additions and \$223,000 in scheduled debt payments.
 On February 7, 1997, the Company completed an underwritten initial public offering of 3,000,000 shares of its Common Stock at an offering price of \$7.00 per share.
 On March 5, 1997, the underwriters elected to purchase an additional 250,000 shares of Common Stock pursuant to the underwriters' over-allotment option at a price of \$7.00 per share.
 Proceeds from the offering, net of underwriters' commissions and expenses, were \$19,885,000.
+The Company plans to continue its policy of investing excess funds in short-term, investment-grade, interest-bearing instruments.